 Any vehicles driven to school by students must be parked in the designated student parking areas and must be registered in the administrative/security office.
 The parking area is provided as a convenience for students who drive to school, and the privilege is conditioned on the student's adherence to the school's rules/regulations.
-Students desiring to park in the student parking lot may do so only so long as they comply with rules/regulations and normal safe driving procedures and only after presenting a registration, proof of insurance and driver's license to the school parking area, either temporarily or permanently.
+Students desiring to park in the student parking lot may do so only so long as they comply with rules/regulations and normal safe driving procedures and only after presenting a registration, proof of insurance and driver's license to the schools administrative/security office.
+Failure to comply with rules/regulations is sufficient cause for removal of the student's vehicle from the school parking area, either temporarily or permanently.
 Vehicles parked on school property are subject to the search and seizure provisions of this handbook.
 The school reserves the right to have the student's vehicle towed at the student's expense.
 Students are not to loiter in or around their cars.
 The school assumes no responsibility for the vehicles or their contents.